Multi-point distribution of TASEP: Introduction

 \section{Introduction}

-In the recent twenty years, there has been an explosive development in understanding the universal law behind a family of $2$d random growth models \cite{Baik-Deift-Johansson99,Johansson00,Johansson03,Borodin-Ferrari-Prahofer-Sasamoto07,Tracy-Widom08,Tracy-Widom09,Borodin-Corwin14,Matetski-Quastel-Remenik17,Johansson17,Dauvergne-Ortmannn-Virag18,Johansson-Rahmann19}.
+In the recent twenty years, there has been an explosive development in understanding the universal law behind a family of $2$d random growth models \cite{Baik-Deift-Johansson99,Johansson00,Johansson03,Borodin-Ferrari-Prahofer-Sasamoto07,Tracy-Widom08,Tracy-Widom09,Borodin-Corwin14,Matetski-Quastel-Remenik17,Johansson17,Dauvergne-Ortmannn-Virag18,Johansson-Rahman19}.
 There is a growing number of models which are either proved or believed to be in the so-called Kardar-Parisi-Zhang (KPZ) universality class.
 All of these models share the scaling limits $t:t^{2/3}:t^{1/3}$ for the time, spatial correlation length and fluctuation order.
 Moreover, the scaled limiting space-time field is believed to be universal and independent of the models, but only depends on the initial condition:

 Here $c_1,c_2,c_3$ and $c_4$ are model-dependent constants, $H(y,t)$ is the height function of the growth model at location $y$ and time $t$, and $\mathrm{H}(x,\tau)$ is the limiting space-time field depending only on the initial condition.
 This limiting field $\mathrm{H}(x,\tau)$ is believed to be universal.
 It was first characterized by Matetski, Quastel and Remenik \cite{Matetski-Quastel-Remenik17} as a Markov process with explicit transition probabilities and variational formulas by analyzing the totally asymmetric simple exclusion process (TASEP).
 It could also be characterized by the so-called directed landscape which was constructed by Dauvergne, Ortmann and Vir\'ag \cite{Dauvergne-Ortmannn-Virag18} more recently in the context of Brownian last passage percolation.
+We remark that the characterization in \cite{Dauvergne-Ortmannn-Virag18} does not imply explicit formulas (like the ones we consider here) for the distribution functions of $\mathrm{H}(x,\tau)$.
 Understanding the limiting field $\mathrm{H}(x,\tau)$ is a fundamental problem in the community.

 It has been shown that, for a number of models in the KPZ universality class, the one point distributions of $\mathrm{H}(x,\tau)$ are given by the Tracy-Widom distributions and their analogs.
-See \cite{Baik-Deift-Johansson99,Johansson00,Tracy-Widom09,Amir-Corwin-Quastel11,Borodin-Corwin-Ferrari14,Aggarwal18} for the standard initial conditions and \cite{Corwin-Liu-Wang16,Quastel-Remenik19} for general initial conditions.
+See \cite{Baik-Deift-Johansson99,Johansson00,Tracy-Widom09,Amir-Corwin-Quastel11,Borodin-Corwin-Ferrari14,Aggarwal18} for the standard initial conditions and \cite{Corwin-Liu-Wang16,Chhita-Ferrari-Spohn18,Quastel-Remenik19} for general initial conditions.
 We refer the readers to a review paper \cite{Corwin11}.

 The spatial process $\mathrm{H}(x,\tau)$ when $\tau$ is fixed, is only obtained for TASEP and its equivalent models.
 See \cite{Prahofer-Spohn02,Johansson03,Imamura-Sasamoto04,Borodin-Ferrari-Prahofer-Sasamoto07,Borodin-Ferrari-Prahofer07,Borodin-Ferrari-Sasamoto08a,Baik-Ferrari-Peche10} for the standard initial conditions and \cite{Matetski-Quastel-Remenik17} for general initial condition.
 We also refer the readers to a review paper \cite{Quastel-Remenik13} for the limiting processes.